Expand your capacity for change, complexity and conflict

 Black and white illustration of two orchids in one single line by farida89

-I work with organisations over a period of six months to two years to build the conditions for a shift in culture so that unspoken norms and dynamics that stifle you can be named and transformed through collective processes that enable more ease, creativity and a greater sense of belonging.
+My focus is on creating the conditions for a shift in culture so that unspoken norms and dynamics that get in the way can be named and transformed through collective processes to enable more ease, creativity and alignment.

 • Embodied resilience